-Special Education students may be suspended for more than 10 cumulative days per school year.
-Suspension of up to ten days for separate acts of misconduct is allowed, as long as the removals do not constitute a change in the student's placement.
-Once the student reaches 11 days, the following requirements must be met:
+Suspension of students with an IEP/504 for up to (and including) ten days for separate acts of misconduct is allowed, as long as the removals do not constitute a change in the student's placement.
+Once the student reaches 11 days, or is recommended for expulsion, the team must conduct a Manifestation Determination Review.